Fundamental Constructs in Programming Languages: Facets of Funcons

-\QUESTION{Can non-terminating funcons have observable behaviour?} In many languages, programs correspond to commands, rather than declarations or expressions.
-Their behaviour may depend on, and affect, data stored in files.
-Conceptually, files can be regarded as (complicated) structured variables: input from a file inspects the value at its current position, and advances the position; output to a file appends a value to it.
-Changes to a file system during program execution correspond to updating values stored in locations; they can be observed, but they may also be overwritten.
-Programming languages typically relegate effects on files to library functions, and corresponding funcons would not be directly relevant to analysis of language constructs.
+Program behaviour may depend on, and affect, data stored in files.
+Conceptually, files can be regarded as (complicated) structured variables: input from a file inspects the value stored at the current position, and advances the position; output to a file appends a value to it.
+Changes to a file system during program execution correspond to updating values stored in locations; they may subsequently be overwritten, so their \textit{final} values can only be observed on program termination.

-Interactive input and output, in contrast, cannot be regarded as effects on mutable storage.
+Interactive input and output, in contrast, \textit{cannot} be regarded as effects on mutable storage.
 Acceptance of input data from a stream during program execution is irrevocable, as is output of data to a stream.
 Interaction may also involve inter-dependence between input and output.
 And a program that never terminates can have infinitely long streams of input and output.

-Thus funcons for expressing communication involve kinds of entities that differ fundamentally from those we previously introduced.
-The $\NAME{standard-in}(V^*)$ entity represents the (finite) sequence of values input at each step of a computation, where the empty sequence $( \ )$ represents that no values are input.
+Thus funcons for expressing interaction involve kinds of entities that differ fundamentally from those we previously introduced.
+The auxiliary entity $\NAME{standard-in}(V^*)$ represents the (finite) sequence of values \textit{input} at each step of a computation, where the empty sequence $( \ )$ represents that no values are input.
 The value $\NAME{null-value}$ indicates the end of the input.
-The $\NAME{standard-out}(V^*)$ entity represents the (finite) sequence of values output at a particular step, where the empty sequence $( \ )$ represents the lack of output.
-Computations concatenate the input sequences of each step, and similarly for output, potentially resulting in infinite sequences for non-terminating computations.
-To support multiple streams, further entities and funcons would need to be added.
+The auxiliary entity $\NAME{standard-out}(V^*)$ represents the (finite) sequence of values \textit{output} at a particular step, where the empty sequence $( \ )$ represents the lack of output.
+Computations concatenate the input sequences of each step, and similarly for output -- potentially resulting in infinite sequences for non-terminating computations.